 What are Acids and Bases?

 Acids are chemical substances which are characterized by a sour taste in an aqueous medium.
 They have the tendency to turn blue litmus red.
-On the other hand, bases are chemical substances which are characterized by a bitter taste and are slippery to the touch.
-Some bases are soluble in water while others are not.
+On the other hand, bases are chemical substances which are characterized by a bitter taste and are slippery to touch.
+Some bases are soluble in water, while others are not.